AineNicD/pands-project/README.md

 From the plots and the summary of information produced through python code, we can see the differences and similarities between the setosa, versicolour and virginica species of iris flower.
 The sepal length is similar in all three but the sepal width is generally larger in the setosa species.
 While virginica and versicolor have similar petal lengths and petal widths, Setosa’s petal widths are significantly smaller.
 Versicolor and virginica have more in common with each other than setosa.
-Setosa has significantly smaller petals while having larger sepals widths.
+Setosa has significantly smaller petals while having larger sepal widths.
 The plots produced display clearly the inconsistency in sepal length and width in versicolor and virginica.
 While the setosa species displays more consistency in its measurements, what setosa lacks in petal width it makes up for with larger sepal width.